Helping Providers Follow Federal Anti-Kickback Laws

 What Our Firm Does To Help

-Rivas Goldstein, LLP, is well positioned to defend allegations involving violations of the Stark Law and the Anti-Kickback statute.
-Our health care law attorneys are experienced in negotiating with federal regulators for reduced penalties, and we work aggressively to help clients avoid criminal prosecution.
-Ideally, clients will seek our services prior to referring a patient, which allows us to determine whether a Stark Law exception applies.
+Rivas Goldstein, LLP, is well-positioned to defend allegations involving violations of the Stark Law and the Anti-Kickback Statute.
+Our health care law attorneys are experienced in negotiating with federal regulators for reduced penalties, and we work to help clients avoid criminal prosecution.
+Ideally, clients will seek our services before referring a patient, which allows us to determine whether a Stark Law exception applies.

 We also can help you avoid any noncompliance by ensuring that your arrangement does not violate the law.
 Given that the penalties for a Stark Law violation can be as much as $15,000 per violation and an Anti-Kickback violation up to $25,000 per instance and prison, we recommend ensuring your arrangement is compliant before you begin operating.